scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

   - The `@shortDescription` Scaladoc annotation customizes the method summary on entity pages ([#4991](https://github.com/scala/scala/pull/4991)).
   - JavaConversions, providing implicit conversions between Scala and Java collection types, has been deprecated.
 We recommend using [JavaConverters](http://www.scala-lang.org/files/archive/api/2.12.0/scala/collection/JavaConverters$.html) and explicit `.asJava` / `.asScala` conversions.
   - Eta-expansion (conversion of a method to a function value) of zero-args methods has been deprecated, as this can lead to surprising behavior ([#5327](https://github.com/scala/scala/pull/5327)).
-  - The Scala library is [free](https://github.com/scala/scala/pull/4443) of [references](https://github.com/scala/scala/pull/4712) to `sun.misc.Unsafe`, and [no longer ships](https://github.com/scala/scala/pull/4629) with a fork of the forkjoin library.
+  - The Scala library is now [free](https://github.com/scala/scala/pull/4443) of [references](https://github.com/scala/scala/pull/4712) to `sun.misc.Unsafe`, and [no longer ships](https://github.com/scala/scala/pull/4629) with a fork of the forkjoin library.
   - Exhaustiveness analysis in the pattern matcher has been improved ([#4919](https://github.com/scala/scala/pull/4919)).
   - We emit parameter names according to [JEP-118](http://openjdk.java.net/jeps/118), which makes them available to Java tools and exposes them through Java reflection.

 ## Breaking changes

 ### Object initialization locks and lambdas

-In Scala 2.11, the body of a lambda is in the `apply` method of the anonymous function class generated at compile time.
+In Scala 2.11, the body of a lambda was in the `apply` method of the anonymous function class generated at compile time.
 The new lambda encoding in 2.12 lifts the lambda body into a method in the enclosing class.
-An invocation of the lambda will therefore indirect through the enclosing class, which may cause deadlocks that did not happen before.
+An invocation of the lambda therefore involves the enclosing class, which can cause deadlocks that did not happen before.

 For example, the following code